Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Experiments

 \subsubsection{Baselines}

-In the experiments, we denote our algorithm by MAPLE and compare it with state-of-the-art nonlinear integer programming solvers, including (i) Gurobi 12.0.0~\cite{gurobi}; (ii) {CPLEX 22.1.1}~\cite{cplex}; (iii) SCIP 9.1.1~\cite{scip}; and (iv) CP-SAT 9.11~\cite{cpsatlp}.
-Specifically, MAPLE performs $100$ multi-start augmentations via $100,000$ parallel extractions.
-The hyper-parameters $\lambda_1,\lambda_2$ and $\lambda_3$ are set to $0.85, 1$ and $0.1$, respectively.
-The baseline solvers are run with a time limit of $3,600$ seconds and utilize up to $8$ threads, with all other parameters set to their default values.
+In the experiments, we denote our algorithm by MAPE and compare it with state-of-the-art nonlinear integer programming solvers, including (i)~Gurobi 12.0.0~\cite{Gurobi}; (ii)~CPLEX 22.1.0~\cite{cplex}; and (iii)~SCIP 9.1.1~\cite{scip}. \black{We also consider advanced heuristics for integer quadratic programs (iv)~LS-IQCQP~\cite{he2024local} and its successor (v)~QSeek.} \black{Each baseline solver was run with a time limit of \num{3600} seconds and granted access to all available threads of the testing machine.}